Contact: Lauren Brendel, M.S.

 Bozeman, MT [April 11, 2018] – At a ceremonial groundbreaking event earlier today, Bozeman Health announced plans to enhance critical care services, build a three-story patient care tower, and expand neonatal intensive care services at Deaconess Hospital.
 Together with Bozeman Health Foundation, Bozeman Health also officially launched Caring Forward, a $15 million charitable campaign that will help fund this and other significant investments in the health of Southwest Montana.

 In 1986, Bozeman Health Deaconess Hospital moved from its location at Lamme Street and North Tracy Avenue to the current location on Highland Boulevard.
 During the past 30 years, while needed healthcare services have been enhanced through the addition of medical office buildings, physician offices, and expanding the Deaconess Hospital emergency department, the core facility of Deaconess Hospital has not changed.
 As Bozeman and Southwest Montana have grown, demand for services has grown, and enlarging the Deaconess Hospital footprint is necessary to continue delivering on Bozeman Health's mission of improving community health and quality of life.
 This $75.5 million investment will commence in 2018 and final phases are planned to be completed in 2020.
-The new three-story patient care tower, currently designed to be approximately 30,000 square feet, will include a new Intensive Care Unit (ICU) on the second floor, with administrative departments residing on the first floor.
+The new three-story patient care tower, currently designed to be approximately 30,000 square feet, will include a new Intensive Care Unit (ICU) on the second floor, with outpatient services residing on the first floor.
 The tower's third floor will remain as shell space to allow for future expansion.

 Deaconess Hospital's current ICU features just eight rooms at only 150 square feet per room, making it challenging for care providers and needed equipment to all be in the room at once.
 Existing room size also limits the number of family and friends that can be with their loved one at any given time.
 The new ICU will feature 20 rooms at approximately 300 square feet each—double the size of present-day ICU rooms—making it more comfortable for patients and their families, as well as ensuring critical care teams are able to better provide life-saving care and monitoring services with all the equipment they need in the room.